About the Author

 - Android, which is also easy content for this site.
 Or perhaps the primary reason this site's made I suppose...

 - Games, mainly offline ones (I particularly like action, adventure, racing, & RPG).
-The only online game I could stand is Fate/Grand Order, mostly due to the characters.
-Though at some point I felt that it was too much, so I ended up quitting.
+The only online game I could stand is Fate/Grand Order, mostly due to the obscenely rich character roster & storyline.
+Though at some point I felt that it was too much (the compromises I had to deal with in return for being able to play FGO), so I ended up quitting.
+Fortunately for me, I quit at the right time, as the moment I tried to test it, FGO has embraced Play Asset Delivery, a notorious oppressor to free Android gamers.

 - The Fate series / multiverse.
 No matter where you start, you're getting spoilers of something at some point, so start wherever you like (or start with the Fate/Stay Night visual novel & spend hundreds of hours reading a visual novel).